 It doesn’t matter when.
 It doesn’t have to be the same time every day.
 It doesn’t even have to be every day.
 But you do need to consistently write.
 Think of it like your job or a doctor’s appointment.
 As much as you probably don’t like either one, rarely do you miss them.
-Put the time in your calendar or just know that for you, this block of time is for me to write and guard it.
+Put the time in your calendar or just know that for you, this block of time is for me to write.
+Guard it.
 Do not let other things take over that time.
 It is your writing time.

-2. Know that your writing is going to suck
+2. Know that your writing might suck

 3. Forget the rules